 In the OSD (On-Screen Display), you will find the following settings: contrast, brightness, aspect ratio, sharpness, color format, color temperature, input source selection, RGB, hue, and saturation.

-Finally, there are several preset modes available including ComfortView which filters out the harmful blue lights.
-There are no Picture in Picture and Picture By Picture modes available though.
+Finally, there are several preset modes available, including ComfortView, which filters out the harmful blue lights.
+There is no Picture in Picture and Picture By Picture modes available, though.